top of page

 Attorney Colleen L. Sahlas is the managing partner of The Law Offices of Hoy & Sahlas, LLC.
 She joined her father’s firm in 2000, and became a partner in 2006.

-Probate and decedent's estates administration can be confusing and daunting.
+For 25 years, she has focused her legal practice in estate planning, decedents’ estates, business, and real estate.
+Mrs. Sahlas has a passion for practicing law and enjoys getting to know her clients.
+Probate and trust administration can be confusing and daunting.
 Mrs. Sahlas aims to compassionately guide her clients during their grief and loss.

 Mrs. Sahlas is the winner of the 2025 IICLE Outstanding Achievement in Estate Planning Award.
 This annual award celebrates and acknowledges the exceptional contributions and distinguished accomplishments of Illinois attorneys who exemplify professionalism, innovation, and dedication in the field of estate planning and serves as a symbol of the profound impact the recipient has had on safeguarding and preserving the legacies of individuals, families, and communities.

 From 2024-25, Mrs. Sahlas was the Chair of the Trusts and Estates Section Council of the Illinois State Bar Association.
-The Council is influential in proposing changes to State legislation, and educates Illinois attorneys through its newsletter and continuing legal education courses.
-She was recently recognized in the June, 2025 Illinois Bar Journal article, "Probate Pitfalls," praising her efforts and achievements as Chair and as a co-presenter of a highly attended ISBA webinar on Probate Pitfalls.
-While acting as Chair, she commissioned her council members to amend the Illinois Small Estate Affidavit to allow estates with personal property totaling $150,000 (raised from the current $100,000) to avoid probate, and in addition, allowing all motor vehicles to avoid probate.
+She was recognized in the June, 2025 Illinois Bar Journal article, "Probate Pitfalls," which praised her achievements as Chair and as a co-presenter of a highly attended ISBA webinar on Probate Pitfalls.
+As Chair, she commissioned her council to amend the Illinois small estate affidavit.
+She assisted in the legislative drafting and was influential in its passage into law.
+Public Act 104-0346 became law on August 15, 2025.
+For a decedent dying on or after that date, the amendment raised the threshold for use of a small estate affidavit (in lieu of probate) for an estate's total personal property from $100,000 to $150,000 (decoupling automobiles from the calculation), and in addition, allows all motor vehicles to avoid probate.

 In 2022, Mrs. Sahlas received a 5 Year Service Award for her services as the former Managing Editor of the Illinois State Bar Association’s Trusts and Estates Newsletter.